sg-crest A Singapore Government Agency Website

 The Bully

-Unfortunately, there are managers who bully and make unreasonable demands on their subordinates.
+Unfortunately, some managers bully and make unreasonable demands on their subordinates.

 This includes bosses who shout at or speak condescendingly to staff, expect workers to work long hours regularly without any compensation, set unattainable sales targets, or repeatedly deny requests for annual leave.